John Smith (settler): Depictions

 The current Seal of the City of Providence depicts four men in a canoe representing Roger Williams and the first settlers, including John Smith, being greeted by two Native Americans.

 The famous painting, The Landing of Roger Williams in 1636 by Alonzo Chappel depicts Roger Williams, five men, two women, and a child in a canoe; presumably one of the men is Smith.

 Historic homes of descendants

-The Joseph Smith House at 109 Cushing Street, North Providence, was built in 1705 by Joseph Smith, grandson of John Smith.
+The Joseph Smith House at 109 Smithfield Road, North Providence, was built in 1705 by Joseph Smith, grandson of John Smith.
 It is the only surviving "stone-ender" in the town of North Providence.

 The Smith–Appleby House at 220 Stillwater Road, Smithfield, was originally built in saltbox form in 1713 by Elisha Smith, a grandson of John Smith.
 It is now an historic house museum.

 The mansion of Smith's great-great grandson, Henry Smith, the fifth Governor of Rhode Island, was demolished in 1920 to build the capitol annex across Smith Street from the State House.